 Update: If you’re here from Pinterest, hello!
 I’m so glad you found my little corner of the internet.
 I hope you’ll stick around and check out some recipes, life hacks, and general musings on motherhood.
+I also share a lot of what we’re up to, including our travels, over on Instagram.
+I hope to connect with you!

 Well, I had grand plans to get this posted in time for spring break travel but apparently Texas and probably other places are already on Spring Break.